dxjoshi/book-summaries/README.md

     - ~~The little book that beats the market~~
     - ~~One Up On Wall Street~~
     - The University Of Berkshire Hathway
-    - Common Stocks and Uncommon Profits
+    - ~~Common Stocks and Uncommon Profits~~
     - The Essays Of Warren Buffet

 - **Investing & Trading:**
     - The Little Book That Still Beats the Market (Little Books.
 Big Profits)
     - How to Make Money in Stocks (Fourth edition, revised 2009) by William J. O'Neil
     - Hit & Run Trading: The Short-Term Stock Traders Bible
-    - Common Stocks and Uncommon Profits
     - Stocks for the Long Run
-    - The Most Important Thing Illuminated: Uncommon Sense for the Thoughtful Investor,  Howard Marks
+    - ~~The Most Important Thing Illuminated: Uncommon Sense for the Thoughtful Investor,  Howard Marks~~
     - Stock Market Wizards (2003)
     - Market Wizards by Jack Schwager
     - The New Market Wizards